atulkamble/azure-pipeline-test/README.md

 ## Pipeline overview
 - Triggered on pushes to `main` and any `feature/*` branch.
 - Uses `ubuntu-latest` as the default agent image with a Windows job override when needed.
-- Build stage installs .NET 8 SDK, performs a placeholder build, and runs an example Windows job.
+- Build stage installs .NET 8 SDK, then builds if a `.sln` or `.csproj` is present (otherwise it skips with a message).
 - Deploy stage currently echoes a placeholder command so you can wire in real deployment logic.

 ## Getting started